Do you need special educational support?

 Please contact us if you have any questions.
 We are here to help.

-The target group for special educational support is broad and the kinds of support available depend on your type of disability.
-Find out more below.
+The target group for special educational support is broad and the available support depends on your disability.

 • Your impairment must be diagnosed.

-• You must have formal documentation (for example from a medical specialist or psychiatrist).
+• You must have documentation of your disability (for example from your doctor or psychiatrist).

-• You must be enrolled and actively studying
+• You must be enrolled on a degree programme and meet the study activity.

-• You must be a Danish citizen, be covered by an international agreement or be comparable to a Danish citizen.
+• You must be a Danish citizen, covered by an international agreement or have obtained equal status with Danish citizens.

 I have hearing or visual impairments